- Table of contents

 This is a Tag-Connect TC-2030 compatible footprint.
 The connector exposes the SWD single-wire debug interface of the Cortex-M core in the SAMD11 microcontroller

-PDF rendering is available as clock-generator.pdf attached to this page.
+PDF rendering is available as clock-generator.pdf

 The PCB design is a dual-layer board in 100x50mm size.
 The important connectors are on one edge, while optional other connectors are on another edge